-You’ve been training hard at the gym, eating all the salads, but have stopped seeing the results you were so happy to see when you first started your weight loss journey.
+You’ve been training hard at the gym, eating all the salads, but you’ve stopped seeing the results you were so happy to see when you first started your weight loss journey.

 Not eating enough

-You got fitter, so need to change up your training
+You got fitter, it’s time to change up your training

 If you continue to do exactly the same training, as your fitness level increases, this will start to become less effective.
-Change your routine up; try interval running if you usually do steady pace, or vice versa.
+Change your routine up; try interval running if you usually do a steady pace or vice versa.
 Lift heavier weights at the gym, try a different class.

 Not getting enough rest